Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 which ultimately offers the guarantee of an explicit rescaling method (see item $(iii)$ of Theorem \ref{main-obj}).
-The result of this procedure is summed up in the statement of Proposition \ref{prop:ice-cream} below, and will give birth to the so-called Bourgain-Wick renormalization of $\ci_\chi \cm( \<Psi>,\<Psi>)$, denoted by $\<IPsi2>$.
+The result of this procedure is summed up in the statement of Proposition \ref{prop:ice-cream} below, and it gives birth to a well-defined renormalization $\<IPsi2>$ of $\ci_\chi \cm( \<Psi>,\<Psi>)$.
 In turn, we can inject this new object into \eqref{equa-z} and derive the final formulation of our problem, namely the renormalized equation

-The above general rescaling strategy (i.e., the fact that we focus on $\ci_\chi \cm( \<Psi>,\<Psi>)$ only) does not significantly deviate from the one used in \cite{gubi-koch-oh}, \cite{deya-wave} or \cite{OO} within similar \enquote{Da Prato-Debussche-trick} procedures - except for the shape of our Bourgain-Wick transformation in \eqref{defi:ipsi2-main}.
-What actually makes the subsequent analysis very different from those in \cite{gubi-koch-oh,deya-wave,OO}, and what will be the source of our main efforts, is the interpretation and the control of the - \textit{non-renormalized} - product terms $\ci_\chi \cm(z, \<Psi>),\ci_\chi \cm(\<Psi>,z)$ in \eqref{equa-z-re}.
+The above general rescaling strategy (i.e., the fact that we focus on $\ci_\chi \cm( \<Psi>,\<Psi>)$ only) does not significantly deviate from the one used in~\cite{gubi-koch-oh}, \cite{deya-wave} or \cite{OO} within similar \enquote{Da Prato-Debussche-trick} procedures - except for the shape of our Bourgain-Wick transformation in~\eqref{defi:ipsi2-main}.
+What actually makes the subsequent analysis very different from those in \cite{gubi-koch-oh,deya-wave,OO}, and what will be the source of our main efforts, is the interpretation and the control of the - \textit{non-renormalized} - product terms $\ci_\chi \cm(z, \<Psi>)$, $\ci_\chi \cm(\<Psi>,z)$ in \eqref{equa-z-re}.

 Indeed, in contrast with the heat or the wave situation, one must here cope again with the fundamental difficulties related to the weak regularization properties of the Schr{\"o}dinger operator: since $\<Psi>$ is only a negative-order distribution, we cannot rely on any known (deterministic) effect of $\ci_\chi \cm$ to bring the product term $\ci_\chi \cm(z,\<Psi>)$ back into a space of functions (as regular as $z$ may be).